 One of the major ways that Shelter attempts to provide aid to those in Afghanistan is to give food and resources to people during the harshest times of the year to try and lighten the burden they face.

-Through generous donations in 2020 we have provided relief for:
+Through generous donations in 2021 we provided relief for:

 Food relief for 1,000 IDP refugee families in Kandahar

 Food relief for 750 IDP refugee families in Laghman

 Food relief for 555 IDP families in Kabul